|

 Mental charlatanism |

-Mental quackery rests on the same platform as
+Mental quackery rests on the same

-on the sick.
-This theory is supposed to favor practice from both a mental and a
+simultaneously at work on the sick.
+This theory is supposed to favor practice

-material standpoint.
-Another plank in the platform is this, that error will
+from both a mental and a material standpoint.
+Another plank in the platform is

-finally have the same effect as truth. |
+this, that error will finally have the same effect as truth. |

 Divinity ever ready |

-It is anything but scientifically Christian to think of
+It is anything but scientifically Christian to think

-until the divine Mind is ready to take the case.
+body until the divine Mind is ready to take the case.
 Divinity is always ready.

 Semper paratus is Truth's motto.
 Having seen so much suffering from